twolodzko/gosch/README.md

 - `(load path)` reads and executes the code from *path* and returns the result of last expression in the file.
 - You can run `(debug #t/#f)` to turn debug mode on and off.
 In debug mode, all the evaluated expressions and their enclosing environments are printed.

+Comments begin with `;` and everything that follows, from the semicolon until the end of the line, is ignored.

  [pairs]: https://web.mit.edu/scheme_v9.2/doc/mit-scheme-ref/Lists.html#Lists